 The narrow bayou

-HCFCD cleaned about 60,000 square feet of Channel E133, bayou, drains, and underground pipes.
-They dredged about 50 truckloads of dirt from the bayou, channel, and drains.
+HCFCD cleaned Channel E133, from Cypress-North-Houston south to White Oak Bayou.
+They dredged about 50 truckloads of dirt from the bayou, channel, and drains and underground pipes.
 This is more important as development so close to the floodplain has negatively affected the surrounding areas.
 According to Samuel Brody, an urban planning professor at Texas A&M University, every square meter of concrete in Houston, on average, translates into about $4,000 of extra flood damage.

 Harris County officials are listening to their constituents, but more must be done.

 In the fiscal year, 2016-17, public pressure influenced officials to force developers to increase detention pond requirements and improve drainage.
 But according to the Community Impact Magazine from March 2017, HCFCD did not increase requirements in the White Oak Bayou watershed.
 The county purchased land for detention ponds and bought 63 homes that repeatedly flooded.
 However, we saw no information on any land purchases for detention ponds in the White Oak Bayou watershed.
 People should secure debris, avoid blowing lawn clippings into the drains and throw their trash away.
 The extent of plastic bottles, aluminum cans, construction materials, styrofoam containers, fence pickets, plastic bags, etc. that we saw in the water is staggering.
 We are moving our focus to Channel K163 in the Cypress Creek watershed.
 Onward ho!